-We have exercised our option to license Validive; as such, Onxeo has the ability to terminate the license if we breach our obligations under the license agreement.
-A termination of the license agreement might force us to cease developing and/or selling Validive, if it gets to market.
 We rely on certain rights to MNPR-101 that we have secured through a non-exclusive license agreement with XOMA.
 XOMA, as licensor, has the ability to terminate the license if we breach our obligations under the license agreement and do not remedy any such breach within a set time after receiving written notice of such breach from XOMA.
-A termination of the license agreement might force us to cease developing and/or selling MNPR-101 RIT, if it gets to market.
+A termination of the license agreement might force us to cease developing and/or selling MNPR-101-Zr or MNPR-101 RIT, if either gets to market.